EmmanuellDev/re-action/README.md

 * Keys help React identify which items have changed, are added, or are removed
 * Help in efficient update of the user interface

+preventDefault
+* It is used to prevent the web pages from loading after any submission occurs.